Single Euro Payments Area (SEPA)

 • further development of new customer-oriented services.

-The SEPA project is carried out by the European banking sector and co-ordinated by the European Payments Council, being underpinned and promoted by the European Central Bank and the European Commission.
+The SEPA project, coordinated by the European Retail Payments Board, is carried out by the European banking sector and coordinated by the European Payments Council, being underpinned and promoted by the European Central Bank and the European Commission and the EU central banks.
+The European Commission had also legal responsabilities in this project, apart from its role as a catalyst.

-The European Central Bank and the European Commission share a common vision for the SEPA and constantly monitor and support the process leading to its realisation.
+The European Central Bank and the European Commission share a common vision for the SEPA and constantly monitor and support its completing.
 For more information see the joint press release issued on 4 May 2006.

-At national level, the project for SEPA implementation is co-ordinated by the Romanian Banking Association, a body representing the national banking community within the European Payments Council.
+At the national level, SEPA project is coordinated by the Romanian Banking Association, a body representing the national banking community within the European Payments Council and which has also assumed the role of governance authority of the national SEPA RON payment schemes.

-In Romania, the SEPA project is carried out in accordance with the provisions set out in the National SEPA Implementation and Migration Plan.
-This plan encompasses the strategy adopted by the local community for the implementation of SEPA and the migration towards the use of the new payment instruments (the organisation of SEPA project at national level, the components related to project planning, organisation and management, as well as the commitments and cut-off dates assumed by all stakeholders in order to complete the migration).
+In Romania, SEPA project is carried out in accordance with the provisions set out in the National SEPA Implementation and Migration Plan .
+This plan encompasses the strategy elaborated and adopted by the local community for the implementation of SEPA and the migration towards the use of the new payment instruments (SEPA project organisation at national level, the components related to project planning, organisation and management, as well as the commitments and cut-off dates assumed by all stakeholders in order to complete the migration).

-The last version (v2.01) of the National SEPA implementation and migration plan was finalized and approved by the National SEPA Committee in March 2009 and the official document is currently published on the European Central Bank's website.
+The last version (v3.0) of the National SEPA implementation and migration plan was finalized and approved by the National SEPA Committee in October 2009 and the official document is currently published on the European Central Bank's website.

 The governance structure of SEPA project at national level is the following: